 - Many travel searches offer criteria selections and filters that enable you to view results by best price, best route, specific amenities, number of stops or a favorite airline or hotel.
 When it makes sense, apply a filter or two and scroll down the list through several screens to find hidden gems.
 Sometimes, I go directly to the end of the search results and scroll from bottom to top.

 - Check at least four or more favorite travel search sites.
 Finding that favorite site depends on personal needs.
 Are you looking for cheapest, for best value, for a specific airline/hotel chain, for package deals, for a group rate or for last minute deals?
-You may prefer one search site over the other because of its visual appeal or ease-of-use, or maybe because you accumulate travel points.
+You may prefer one search site over the other because of its visual appeal or ease-of-use, or maybe because you accumulate loyalty points.

 Searching More Options Faster

 One of the easiest, fastest and most comprehensive ways to check several travel search sites is to use OppteeTM Travel Search.
 Opptee offers both aggregator and Online Travel Agent (OTA) site searches options as well as direct travel providers.
 Opptee offers options for flights, hotels (including private rentals), cruises, car rentals, and vacation packages.
-The numerous search provider options are listed alphabetically so you can easily choose from a variety of flight choices such as Google Flights, Expedia, American Air, Southwest Air and Delta.
-Or for hotels, cruises, car rentals and vacation packages check Orbitz, Marriott, Celebrity Cruises, Hertz, Sunwing, and many others.
+Opptee’s numerous search provider options are listed alphabetically so you can easily choose from a variety of flight choices such as Google Flights, Expedia, American Air, Southwest Air and Delta.
+Or for hotels, cruises, car rentals and vacation packages maybe check Orbitz, Marriott, Celebrity Cruises, Hertz, Sunwing, and many others.
 Opptee provides options that you may never have heard of before.
 Why not try a few new ones!

 When searching four or more sites, speed and ease of use is an important factor.
 With Opptee Travel Search you need only input your travel dates and location once.
-Opptee auto-populates that information for each provider you choose, making the comparison shopping task much easier.
+Opptee auto-populates that information for each provider you choose, making comparison shopping much easier.